WW2 GERMAN DEUTSCHE WEHRMACHT COTTON ARMBAND ORIGINAL

 ORIGINAL GERMAN WWII DEUTSCHE WEHRMACHT ARMBAND

-DEUTSCHE WEHRMACHT ARMBAND has black lettering on white cotton.
+DEUTSCHE WEHRMACHT ARMBAND has black lettering on yellow cotton.

 Often, these were worn by men of the Reichsarbeitsdienst (RAD) and Reichsbahn who were operating with the German Army in the occupied countries.